 The resolution of non-conformances in products supplied to Uponor will be addressed in the manner that best meets Uponor’s requirements.
 Expenses associated with supply non-conformances will be the responsibility of the supplier.

 Where needed, suppliers are expected to work with Uponor to improve their performance and/or process capability.
 Based on the supplier’s performance, Uponor may modify the level of control exercised.
 In the cases of repeated poor performance or failure to improve, suppliers will be removed from the Uponor Supplier List.
 Once deliveries of a raw material, component, system, or service have begun, Uponor will monitor the supplier’s performance to establish a trend of Continuous Improvement.
 Uponor will work with the supplier to develop appropriate improvement targets.

 Supplier Performance Indicators and areas for potential improvements are as follows:

 - On time delivery

 Uponor requires that qualified suppliers of critical products and services have a Supply Agreement with Uponor.
 The goal of the Supply Agreement is to provide a clear statement of the expectations and requirements binding both Uponor and the supplier.
 Supply Agreements are viewed by Uponor as a best business practice that helps both parties to avoid future misunderstandings and conflicts.

 Uponor Sourcing Categories

-Uponor’s business is organised into three segments; Building Solutions - Europe, Building Solutions – North America and Uponor Infra.
+Uponor’s business is organized into three segments; Building Solutions - Europe, Building Solutions – North America and Uponor Infra.

-Uponor’s Sourcing is organised in the following main Sourcing Categories:
+Uponor’s Sourcing is organized in the following main Sourcing Categories:

 Raw materials, Resale goods, Transportation and Indirect material.
-The Category Teams’ objectives are to leverage our global volumes and maximise global opportunities.
-Uponor Infra and Building Solutions - North America have regionally organised sourcing teams and personnel.
+The Category Teams’ objectives are to leverage our global volumes and maximize global opportunities.
+Uponor Infra and Building Solutions - North America have regionally organized sourcing teams and personnel.

 to multiple warehouses.